awentzonline/image-analogies/README.md

  * enable Theano openmp threading by using env variables `THEANO_FLAGS='openmp=1,openmp_elemwise_minsize=<min_tensor_size>'` `OMP_NUM_THREADS=<cpu_num>`.
 You can read more about multi-core support [here](http://deeplearning.net/software/theano/tutorial/multi_cores.html).
  * Use TensorFlow which seems to be a little more performant on CPUs
+ * ensure you're not using `--model=brute` which needs a powerful GPU

 Parameters
 ----------